 Night fell as Larry and his new friends devoured the remaining bits of flesh from the dead body in silence.

 When the last bit of flesh had been stripped from the bones, Larry realized he was the only one still enjoying the meal.
 He stood and turned around.
 Blood and flesh and pieces of organ covered Larry’s face and stained his white button-up shirt.

-There was now a large group of men and women patiently waiting behind Larry.
+There was now a large group of men, women, and children patiently waiting behind Larry.

-If Larry had took the time to count, he would have noticed there were about nineteen people waiting for him.
+If Larry had taken the time to count, he would have noticed there were about nineteen people waiting for him.
 However, Larry was too hungry to count.

 Nineteen men parted to let Larry walk out of his store.
 They fell in line behind him – one woman and one man were a little closer than the remaining seventeen.
 Larry’s left and right hand.
 They would help Larry keep the others in line.

-Larry had other things to worry about other than keeping his horde under control.
-He had to lead these men on a crusade of peace.
+Larry had things to worry about other than keeping his horde under control.
+He had to lead these believers on a crusade of peace.

 Larry began to slowly walk towards Lexington, Kentucky.
 He knew there were several people there that would need their help.
 And if not, they would kill them.
 They would be hungry, after all.